 - Integrated synthesis methods for continuous manufacturing

-Faculty members working in this area include Loh Teck Peng, Roderick Bates, Robin Chi, Shunsuke Chiba, Jason England, Leung Pak Hing, Liu Xuewei, Sreekumar Pankajakshan, Sumod Pullarkat, Soo Han Sen, Mihaiela Stuparu, Tan Choon Hong, Xing Bengang, Motoki Yamane, Naohiko Yoshikai, Zhao Yanli, and Steve Zhou.
+Faculty members working in this area include Loh Teck Peng, Roderick Bates, Robin Chi, Shunsuke Chiba, Jason England, Leung Pak Hing, Liu Xuewei, Sreekumar Pankajakshan, Sumod Pullarkat, Soo Han Sen, Mihaiela Stuparu, Tan Choon Hong, Xing Bengang, Motoki Yamane, Naohiko Yoshikai, and Zhao Yanli.

 Biological and Medicinal Chemistry

-In this field of chemistry, researchers aim to develop novel chemical synthesis methods to address medicinal and biomedical challenges.
-Our research in this important field includes the following topics:
+Researchers in this field aim to develop novel chemical synthesis methods to address medicinal and biomedical challenges.
+Our research includes the following topics:

 - Design and synthesis of novel anticancer and antiviral agents